Diffusion approximations for interacting stochastic systems with reflection and control: Statement of the main results

 \section{Statement of the main results}

-Note that in the pre-limit model, each process \(Q_t^{(n), i}\) represents the length of a controlled queue, and the diffusion-scaled process \(X_t^{(n), i}\) captures its centered and normalized behavior under heavy-traffic conditions.
-The limiting dynamics thus describe the asymptotic behavior of the multi-queue system via a reflected interacting diffusion.
+Note that in the prelimit model, each process \(Q_t^{(n), i}\) represents the state of an individual stochastic component, while the diffusion-scaled process \(X_t^{(n), i}\) captures its centered and normalized fluctuations under diffusion scaling.
+The limiting dynamics therefore describe the asymptotic behavior of the interacting system in terms of a reflected stochastic differential equation.

-\begin{theorem}[Diffusion Limit of the Scaled Queueing System] Consider a system of $N$ interacting queueing processes $\{Q_t^{(n), i}\}_{i=1}^N$ with dynamics: